HOME > FAQS

 Frequently Asked Questions

 • The CDB application process has not yet been outlined.
 It has been confirmed that Service Canada will be managing applications, and that the process will be flexible so that people can apply for the CDB any time during the year.
-Service Canada will be developing resources to help you apply for the CDB which will be released in spring 2025.
+Service Canada will be developing resources to help you apply for the CDB.
 Legal representatives can also apply on behalf of an applicant.

 Anticipated channels for applications include: